-Target Board's evaluation of progress Detail in report Deliver a 25 per cent reduction in the carbon emissions [‡] intensity of our investment portfolio [†] by 2025 against our 2019 baseline On track: by the end of 2022, we had reduced the weighted average carbon intensity (WACI) of our investment portfolio by 43 per cent PAGE 31 > Divest from all direct investments in businesses that derive more than 30 per cent of their income from coal, with equities to be fully divested from by the end of 2021 and fixed- income assets fully divested from by the end of 2022 Substantively completed: In 2021, we fully achieved our divestment from coal equities By the end of 2022, we had substantively completed our divestment from coal bonds with one holding remaining as a result of market conditions.
-We continue to seek opportunities to divest from the remaining holding and intend to do so as soon as practicable PAGE 31 > Engage with the companies responsible for 65 per cent of the absolute emissions in our investment portfolio Fully met: This is a continuing annual target, which we have fully met in 2022 for the identified cohort of companies PAGE 64 > Deliver a 25 per cent reduction in our operational emissions intensity from a 2016 baseline, abating the remaining emissions via carbon offsetting initiatives, to become carbon neutral across our Scope 1 and 2 (market- based) emissions by the end of 2030 On track: We achieved an intensity ratio of 1.21 tCO 2 e/FTE for 2022, keeping us ahead of the emissions reduction trajectory required to meet our 2030 target of 1.65 tCO 2 e/FTE PAGE 39> Employ 35 per cent women in senior management by the end of 2023 On track: at 31 December 2022, the representation was 35 per cent, in line with our 2023 target PAGE 47 > into account evolving scientific data and stakeholder expectations.
+Target Board's evaluation of progress Detail in report Deliver a 25 per cent reduction in the carbon emissions‡ intensity of our investment portfolio† by 2025 against our 2019 baseline On track : by the end of 2022, we had reduced the weighted average carbon intensity (WACI) of our investment portfolio by 43 per cent Page 91 Divest from all direct investments in businesses that derive more than 30 per cent of their income from coal, with equities to be fully divested from by the end of 2021 and fixed-income assets fully divested from by the end of 2022 Substantively completed: In 2021, we fully achieved our divestment from coal equities By the end of 2022, we had substantively completed our divestment from coal bonds with one holding remaining as a result of market conditions.
+We continue to seek opportunities to divest from the remaining holding and intend to do so as soon as practicable Page 92 Engage with the companies responsible for 65 per cent of the absolute emissions in our investment portfolio Fully met: This is a continuing annual target, which we have fully met in 2022 for the identified cohort of companies Page 128 Deliver a 25 per cent reduction in our operational emissions intensity from a 2016 baseline, abating the remaining emissions via carbon offsetting initiatives, to become carbon neutral across our Scope 1 and 2 (market-based) emissions by the end of 2030 On track: We achieved an intensity ratio of $1.21\text{tCO}2\text{e}/\text{FTE}$ for 2022, keeping us ahead of the emissions reduction trajectory required to meet our 2030 target of $1.65\text{tCO}2\text{e}/\text{FTE}$ Page 102 Employ 35 per cent women in senior management by the end of 2023 On track : at 31 December 2022, the representation was 35 per cent, in line with our 2023 target Page 110 hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulphur hexafluoride (SF6) and nitrogen trifluoride (NF3).